deepmodeling/tbplas/doc/source/install.rst

 usage is reduced in this approach, segmentation fault may be raised if the model is very large (billions of orbitals).
 In that case, the version with 64-bit integer should be used.

-To compile the 64-bit version, first goto ``tbplas/fortran`` directory and pre-process the FORTRAN source files by:
+To compile the 64-bit version, first go to ``tbplas/fortran`` directory and pre-process the FORTRAN source files by:

 .. code-block:: bash